yugr/Implib.so/README.md

 # Overhead

-Implib.so adds the following on top of normal shlib call (which is direct jump to stub, load from PLT and predictable indirect jump):
+Implib.so overhead on a fast path boils down to
+* predictable direct jump to wrapper
-* untaken direct branch
+* predictable untaken direct branch to initialization code
 * load from trampoline table
+* predictable indirect jump to real function

+This is very similar to normal shlib call:
+* predictable direct jump to PLT stub
+* load from GOT
-* predictable indirect jump
+* predictable indirect jump to real function

-so it should be twice as slow (and still quite fast overall, provided that branch predictor does its work).
-It of course increases the pressure on branch predictor and L1s.
+So it should have pretty much the same performance.

 # Limitations